rayct/useful-scripts/bt-battery-status/README.md

-An Overly Bloated CLI Bluetooth Device Battery Level Tool Written in BASH and Python with the option to set a systemd service + timer to automatically log battery levels every 30 minutes
+An Overly Bloated CLI Bluetooth Device Battery Level Tool Written in BASH and Python with the option to set a systemd service + timer to automatically log battery levels every 30 minutes.

 ---